C-Brener/MarketToGo_2.0/docs/readme-git-actions.md

 ## Download Artifact
 * This is an action related to "Upload Artifact" because, in order to download, we first need to upload.
 * Basically

+## Outputs
+* We learned in artifacs that it is possible to upload files, folders and others into our workflow, but for simple values, instead of using artifacts, we can use outputs to save these values.